avishekjana-89/flowright/README.md

 docker compose logs -f
 ```

-If you prefer the image built by `docker compose` itself, the `docker compose up` call will build as needed.
+If you prefer the image built by `docker compose` itself, you can add build section by yourself as needed.

 ## Chrome recorder extension